LIST OF ISSUES

 Election Integrity

 Federal law and Article VII of the Pennsylvania Constitution call for an election day, not an election season.
-To protect against election fraud early voting should be limited to absentee ballots, which should be issued upon request and limited to those who cannot physically make it to the polls.
-Absentee ballots should be reserved for those who are impacted by proximity or circumstances which prevent him or her from traveling to the polling place on election day.
+To protect against election fraud early voting should be limited to absentee/mail-in ballots, issued upon request, and reserved for those who are impacted by proximity or circumstances which prevent him or her from traveling to the polling place on election day.
 A picture ID should be required to vote at the polling place.
 Non-secure elections undermine the most basic and foundational element of our republic.
 Our election process MUST be trustworthy and accurately record the will of the electorate.

 Limited Government